Seal culling in South Australia

-Seal culling in South Australia was strongly advocated for in 2015 in response to increasing interactions of Arctophoca forsteri, the indigenous long-nosed fur seal (also known as the New Zealand fur seal), with the state's fishing industry.
-In the 19th century, both fur seals and Australian sea lions were hunted for their hides.
+Seal culling in South Australia has particularly targeted Arctophoca forsteri, the indigenous long-nosed fur seal (also known as the New Zealand fur seal).
+Beginning in the last years of the 18th century, both fur seals and Australian sea lions were hunted along the south-east coast of the Australian continent.
+They were a valuable source of leather, and their bodies were rendered to obtain oil, which was used as lamp fuel, cooking oil, a lubricant, a constituent of soap, the liquid base for red ochre paint, and for processing materials such as leather and jute.

 During the 20th century, seals were sometimes culled on the assumption that they were competing with fishermen.
-As of 2018 seal culling is illegal, but remains a topic of public debate.
-All pinnipeds in South Australia remain fully protected under the National Parks and Wildlife Act 1972 as listed Marine Mammals.
+Under the South Australian National Parks and Wildlife Act 1972 seals and other pinnipeds are now fully protected, although culling them remains a topic of public debate.
+Culling was strongly advocated for in 2015 in response to increasing interactions between seals and the fishing industry.
 As of 2016, there were an estimated 100,000 long-nosed fur seals in South Australian waters.

 History

-Despite confusion stemming from its common name, the New Zealand fur seal (Arctophoca forsteri) is a pinniped native to South Australia.
-Efforts to overcome this confusion have led to increasing use of the common name, long-nosed fur seal.
+Despite its common name, the New Zealand fur seal (A. forsteri) is a pinniped native to South Australia.
+Efforts to overcome that confusion have led to the increasing use of the common name, "long-nosed fur seal".

 1800–1899

-The species was heavily hunted by sealers in the early 1800s.
+The species was heavily hunted by sealers in the early 19th century.
 Seals were clubbed to death by men who raided seal colonies and rookeries by boat, sometimes swimming ashore armed with clubs and knives.
 The sealers typically bludgeoned the animals to death and used knives to skin the carcasses.
-Pups were often killed along with their mothers or sometimes kept as pets.
-The hides of the slain seals were then pickled in brine and exported.
-Seal hunting continued to occur in Gulf St. Vincent in the 1880s.
+Pups were usually killed along with their mothers, but sometimes kept as pets.
+The hides of the seals were pickled in brine and exported, and the oil was a valuable source of income.
+Seal hunting continued to occur in Gulf St. Vincent into the 1880s.

-The colony of South Australia was only officially established in 1836, and as such, no baseline data exists for the South Australian seal population prior to the impact of hunting.
-Their population's gradual recovery, spanning the past century, has brought them into increasing conflict with the state's fishing industry.
+The colony of South Australia was only officially established in 1836, and so no baseline data exists for the South Australian seal population prior to the impact of hunting by Europeans.
+The gradual recovery of the population, spanning the past century, has brought them into increasing conflict with the state's fishing industry.